Lejeune is an artist in Atlanta who explores the intersection of

 for each one.

-I gratefully acknowledge 3D Cafe and Platinum Pictures
+I gratefully acknowledge datasets from 3D Cafe and Platinum Pictures

 in creating my work.